 informal resolution at the local level would be detrimental to the MSFW.

-If the complaint is not resolved within five working days, the Complaint System representative must forward the employment-related law complaint to the appropriate enforcement agency, another suitable public agency, legal aid organization, or consumer advocate organization for further assistance.
+If the complaint is not resolved within five working days, the CSR must forward the employment-related law complaint to the appropriate enforcement agency, another suitable public agency, legal aid organization, or consumer advocate organization for further assistance.

 If an enforcement agency makes a final determination that the employer violated an employment-related law and the complaint is connected to a job or clearance order, TWC will initiate procedures for discontinuation of services immediately.
 TWC will notify both the MSFW and the employer of this action.